core-wg/yang-cbor/draft-ietf-core-yang-cbor.md

 ## Name {#name}

-This specification also supports the encoding of YANG item identifiers as strings, similar to those used by the JSON Encoding of Data Modeled with YANG {{RFC7951}}.
+This specification also supports the encoding of YANG item identifiers as text strings, similar to those used by the JSON Encoding of Data Modeled with YANG {{RFC7951}}.
 This approach can be used to avoid the management overhead associated with SID allocation.
 The main drawback is the significant increase in size of the encoded data.

 YANG item identifiers implemented using names MUST be in one of the following forms: